-There are some fantastic multilingual plugins for WordPress, and WPML is one of my favourites.
-However for one client project I needed something far more flexible, as this particular client needed to cater for several countries that each spoke several languages.
+There are some fantastic multilingual plugins for WordPress, however for one client project I needed something far more flexible, as this particular client needed to cater for several countries that each spoke several languages.

 In short the client needed to be able to have a multisite instance that had a country and language set as default, and the ability to override the country and language on each page / post.

 Building a Multilingual Plugin